CyCraft/magnetar/docs/docs-main/write-data/index.md

 // bulbasaur.data ≈ { name: 'Bulbasaur', moves: { leafAttack: true } }
 ```

+## Advice to never remove props once added

+Removing props is not ideal when a stream is open.
+Incoming snapshots can be behind your latest local writes, which risks a “mutation bounce”.
+Magnetar mitigates this in two ways:

+- During an ongoing write, incoming stream updates are deferred per document and only the latest snapshot is applied after the write finishes.
+- The cache store plugins apply incoming snapshots as a shallow merge: it updates changed props but does not delete missing props.

+This combination avoids older snapshots removing newer locally added props.
+For example:

+1. we add prop `a`
+2. prop `a` mutation is sent to the server
+3. we add prop `b`
+4. prop `b` mutation is sent to the server
+5. the snapshot that includes only prop `a` comes in via stream (older)
+   - if treated as the full source of truth, this would remove `b`
+6. updated document after prop `b` was added comes back in via stream

+To avoid this, we do not remove props from local data when applying incoming snapshots that have fewer props.
+Therefore, removing props while a stream is open is not recommended, as it may not be reflected locally.

+Our advice is instead of removing props, it's always better to set them to `null` instead.

 ## Modify a Document

 There are three methods you can use to modify documents: